-IDP Priority 6: Institution Building Strategic Objective: To ensure good governance and public participation in the Nketoana local municipality Outcomes: To ensure good governance and public participation in the Nketoana local municipality Monthly ward committee meetings with duly recorded minutes that are submitted to Council at regular intervals for consideration Target transversal groups for support (medium term outcome, not yet refined) An organizational and individual Performance Management and Monitoring and Evaluation Systems that facilitate quarterly, mid-year and annual performance and financial reports.
+Alignment with IDP IDP Priority 6: Institution Building Strategic Objective: To ensure good governance and public participation in the Nketoana local municipality Outcomes: Monthly ward committee meetings with duly recorded minutes that are submitted to Council at regular intervals for consideration Target transversal groups for support (medium term outcome, not yet refined) An organizational and individual Performance Management and Monitoring and Evaluation Systems that facilitate quarterly, mid-year and annual performance and financial reports.
 Own audit committee Audit arrangements (including an operational internal audit unit and audit committee) to manage risks facing the municipality and ensure adequate internal controls to prevent fraud and irregularities.
-By-laws and policies to enable the effective governance of the municipality Ten by-laws 1 Communication Strategy A fully functional Complaints Management System (Customer Care Charter and Protocol-Batho Pele) Compilation of a Business Continuity and Disaster Recovery Plan (medium term, 2 nd outer year)
+By-laws and policies to enable the effective governance of the municipality Ten by-laws